krishnakumardangi/python_code/multiprocessing/README.md

 	print('Not Done Yet')
 	...
 ```
-3b.
+<br>3b.
 Wait on AsyncResult objects for Result
-A “timeout” argument can be specified.
+<br>A “timeout” argument can be specified.
 If the tasks are still running and do not completed within the specified number of seconds, a multiprocessing.TimeoutError is raised.
 ```
 # get the result of the task or tasks
 value = result.get()